To do successfully trekking in Nepal trekkers should have Good trekking equipment.

 According to trekking difficulty we can manage equipment.
 Normally high altitude trek, Climbing or Expedition needs more equipment stuff.

-If you want to buy quality gears then maybe your own country might right place.
+If you want to buy quality gears then maybe your own country might be the right place.
 But if you don’t have time to buy things in your country and you want to buy things at a cheaper price then buy things in Nepal.

 Below the checklist is essential equipment for trekking in Nepal.